 They also have other functions such as cell synthesis, antibody manufacture, hormone production and oxygen transport.

-Proteins in the athlete’s body
+1. Proteins in the Athlete’s Body

 Protein molecules are made up of an assembly of amino acids.
 An analogy can be established between amino acids and the alphabet, comparing the proteins to words with hundreds of letters and therefore amino acids.
 A protein will be made up of at least 100 amino acids.

 Proteins with a high biological value (or complete proteins) are provided by foods containing all the essential amino acids in a quantity and proportion sufficient to allow the growth and repair of tissues.
 If one or more essential amino acids are missing, the synthesised proteins will be incomplete or of low biological value.

 Of all these foods, eggs provide an optimal blend of essential amino acids.
 They represent the highest biological value equal to 100.

-Roles of proteins in the athlete's body
+4. Roles of Proteins in the Athlete's Body

 The three main sources of protein in the body are muscles, visceral tissues and blood plasma.
 Proteins contribute to tissue structure and are used as part of the metabolism or hormonal system.

 - For strength athletes, protein needs are 1.3 to 1.5g/kg/day for a muscle maintenance goal, which will rise as part of an increase in mass (2g/kg/day).
 For this purpose, the current diet will be increased with protein supplements such as casein-based protein powders or whey.

 However, an excess of protein is not without consequence, and must be accompanied by health checks.
 In truth, excessive intake is not justified in terms of efficiency and poses health risks by increasing the urinary elimination of nitrogen and calcium.

 Aptonia produces essential care and nutrition products to achieve your sporting challenge!
 Check out all the sports nutrition, exercise preparation, performance assistance and sports recovery products.
-Check out all the tips from Marie, Aptonia’s sports nutritionist.CHECK OUR FITNESS RANGE
+Check out all the tips from Marie, Aptonia’s sports nutritionist.